MBA in Cybersecurity

-Cybersecurity is a growing concern in every industry that relies on information technology.
-Businesses need to protect their own proprietary information, as well as their customers’ sensitive data.
-The MBA in Cybersecurity is a way to bridge the gap between the boardroom and the IT department.
-GCU’s Colangelo College of Business is pleased to offer the Master of Business Administration with an Emphasis in Cybersecurity degree to future middle management and top executives.
+Cybersecurity is a significant concern in every industry and sector that relies on information technology.1 Businesses need to protect their own proprietary information, as well as their customers’ sensitive data.
+The program is a way to bridge the gap between the boardroom and the IT department.
+Grand Canyon University’s Colangelo College of Business is pleased to offer the Master of Business Administration (MBA) with an Emphasis in Cybersecurity degree to professionals who wish to focus their careers on protecting computer systems and digital information.

-This in-demand master’s degree in cybersecurity emphasis blends studies in modern business management with a cutting-edge cybersecurity curriculum.
-If you earn your master’s degree in cybersecurity, you can prepare to meet the diverse challenges of the modern workplace.
-The skills you can learn in this MBA program are transferrable across a broad range of cybersecurity jobs and industries.
+This MBA with a cybersecurity emphasis blends topics in modern business management with a comprehensive cybersecurity curriculum.
+By earning your degree, you can prepare to meet the diverse challenges of the modern workplace.
+The skills taught in this MBA program are transferrable across a broad range of cybersecurity jobs and industries.

-As a graduate, you’ll understand how to design effective cybersecurity programs to prevent and correct security weaknesses.
+As a graduate, you’ll be expected to understand how to design effective cybersecurity programs to prevent and correct security weaknesses.

 Loading Form